-Initiatives developed by the Implementation Science team seek to strategically advance the field to promote the next generation of implementation studies to more rapidly improve population and public health.
+Initiatives developed by the IS team seek to strategically advance the field to promote the next generation of implementation studies to more rapidly improve population and public health.

-Sponsored by the National Cancer Institute, the Speeding Research-tested Interventions (SPRINT) program is designed to foster, grow, and nurture an innovation ecosystem for interventionists.
-The program is run by instructors with extensive startup and teaching experience, providing real-world, hands-on training to successfully transform cancer control innovations into market-ready products.
-The goal is to create research-tested behavioral interventions that are ready to be put into real-world practice.
+Sponsored by NCI, the Speeding Research-tested Interventions (SPRINT) program was designed to foster, grow, and nurture an innovation ecosystem for interventionists.
+The program curriculum was developed and delivered by instructors with extensive startup and teaching experience, providing hands-on training and engagement with industry to successfully transform cancer control innovations into market-ready products.
+The goal was to create research-tested behavioral interventions that are ready to be put into real-world practice.